giantswarm/docs/src/content/meta/glossary.md

 ## Platform team

-The platform team is in charge of providing the [cloud-native developer platform](#cloud-native-developer-platform).
+The platform team is in charge of providing a [cloud-native developer platform](#cloud-native-developer-platform).
 With the help of the Giant Swarms managed platform, they compose, manage and customize the platform for the specific needs of the development teams within their company.

 ## Smart platform engineering

-Smart Platform Engineering is the design and development of intelligent platforms that help create a developer platform for your teams.
-Instead of starting from scratch and building an entire platform piece by piece while running it 24/7, use our knowledge, products and support to achieve your goals faster.
+Smart Platform Engineering is designing and developing intelligent platforms that help create a developer platform for your teams.
+Instead of starting from scratch and building an entire platform piece by piece while running it every day, use our knowledge, products and support to achieve your goals faster.

 ## Workload cluster